 Soccer coaches are normally seen as the ones that run the team – but some of the essential learning will come from parents and those around them.
 Off the field, guidance is crucial to development.

 This article will guide you through the questions coaches face.
-Some of the questions are fundamental to coaching and others will give you that edge.
+Some questions are fundamental to coaching, and others will give you that edge.

 Kids understand soccer in layers.
-As they age and continue their soccer development, they understand more of the game.
+They understand more of the game as they age and continue their soccer development.

 Here are some of the fundamentals kids understand at different ages;